lsjrepo/AudioPlayer/README.md

 And it Support mp3, wav, ape, flac and other formats of audio, support sd card,

-support USB, support Chinese and other fonts, you can display the current song through the OLED message information.
+ USB,Chinese and other fonts, you can display the current song through the OLED screen.